Email Connected Service

 Map the fields from the selected module to the email attributes.

-After completing mapping and clicking "Save", connected account will be validated and connected service created.
+After completing mapping and clicking "Save" the connected account will be validated and a connected service created.

 Connected_Services_config_4.jpg